elsampsa/valkka-core/ppa/README.md

 ## Problems

 It seems that the *i386* build could not find sys.h.
 Added build-essential etc. to the build-depends field, see [here](https://ubuntuforums.org/showthread.php?t=1922575)

+That does not help to seem either:

+    The following packages have unmet dependencies:
+    sbuild-build-depends-valkka-dummy : Depends: libc6-dev-i386 but it is not installable

 ## Resources